aws-samples/aws-tf-kms/README-PORTABLE.md

 - Key Usage role(s) have the usage access to the key(s)
 - Target AWS Service usage role(s) have the usage access to the key via the target AWS Service.

-Refer [examples/kms/scenario1](https://github.com/aws-samples/aws-tf-kms/tree/main/examples/kms/scenario1/) to execute this scenario.
+Refer [examples/kms/scenario1](https://gitlab.aws.dev/vivgoyal/aws-tf-kms/tree/main/examples/kms/scenario1/) to execute this scenario.

 ### Scenario 2:  Create multi-region AWS KMS key(s) in the primary region and multi-region replica key in another region(s)
-Create one or more multi-region AWS KMS keys along with key resource policies and aliases in the primary region.
-Additionally create multi-region replica keys along with key resource policies and aliases in another region(s).
+Create one or more multi-region AWS KMS keys along with key resource policies and aliases in the primary region, along with multi-region replica key(s) in another region(s).
 The target AWS Service in the secondary region(s) will be able to use the Key replica via the known alias.

 <p align="center"><img src="images/aws-tf-kms-Scenario-2.png" width="50%"/></p>